aggstam/stabbed/README.md

 ```
 % make
 ```
-This will build tabbed, st and stabbed inside project folder.
+This will first apply all patches and then build tabbed, st and stabbed inside project folder.

 ## Usage
 To run stabbed, you have to first give the corresponding permissions to the script, and then execute it: